 James Woolsey is hard to pin down.

-He's held esteemed positions in both Democratic and Republican administrations.
+He has held esteemed positions in both Democratic and Republican administrations.
 He's strong-willed on foreign policy matters but leans left in economic and social matters.
-He was an advisor to John McCain, as well as an advocate for confronting global warming.
+He was an advisor to John McCain as well as an advocate for confronting global warming.

 It's safe to say that he follows his own path.

-The former CIA Director in the Clinton administration spoke to Greentech Media last year in Hawaii as he spoke to a small group on the tenth anniversary of the September 11 World Trade Center attacks.
+The former CIA Director in the Clinton administration is in Hawaii to speak at the Asia Pacific Clean Energy Summit and briefed a small group last night on the tenth anniversary of the September 11 World Trade Center attacks.

 Woolsey's son was in the World Trade Center on the morning of the attack and watched the building collapse behind him as he escaped the disaster.
 Woolsey said, "We took a terrible hit as a nation but thanks to law enforcement and intelligence people, we were able to deal with this decade."
 He added that he "takes his hat off to President Obama" for the order to kill Bin Laden.